KilianDeBock/Free3Dm/content/products/printers/Ender 3 S1/CrealityEnder3S1Description.content.md

 ﻿## Description
-The Creality Ender 3 S1 3D printer is an excellent printer for experienced makers.
-The Ender 3 S1 is semi-assembled, so you can assemble it quickly and get printing.
-The Creality Ender 3 S1 3D printer has the following features:
+The Creality Ender 3 S1 3D printer is our most precise FDM printer making it an excellent printer for experienced makers.
+With the largest print size and upgraded extruder capable of printing a wider variety of filaments, the Ender 3 S1 is the best printer for your complex projects.
+The Ender 3 S1 3D printer has the following features:

  - Silent mainboard for quieter printing
  - Automatic bed leveling